gruntjs-updater/grunt-redis-winserver/README.md

 When calling the task, you need to define what action you with to take with the redis server.
 These are used as arguments when calling the task target, as `redis_server:your_target:action`, where `your_target` is the name of your target and `action` is any one of the below:

-- install
+- `install`: this will install the service
-- start
+- `start`: this will start the service.
+If service is not installed, a `install` command will be issued first.
-- stop
+- `stop`: this will stop the service.
-- uninstall
+- `uninstall`: this will uninstall the service.
+If service is running, a `stop` command will be issued first.
+- `action`: this will log service state (`NOT INSTALLED`, `STOPPED`, `RUNNING`) to console output.

 You cannot call more than one action this way, but you can call this task several times in a row by setting up an alias task.